-Figuring out what kind of storage an organization needs depends on many factors, including the level of AI an organization plans to use and whether they need to make real-time decisions.
+Figuring out what kind of storage an organization needs depends on many factors, including the level of AI an organization plans to use and whether it needs to make real-time decisions.

 For example, for advanced, high-value neural network ecosystems, traditional network-attached storage architectures might present scaling issues with I/O and latency.
 Similarly, a financial services company that uses enterprise AI systems for real-time trading decisions may need fast all-flash storage technology.

-Many companies are already building big data and analytics environments that leverage Hadoop and other frameworks designed to support enormous data volumes, and these will likely be suitable for many types of AI applications.
+Many companies are already building big data and analytics environments designed to support enormous data volumes, and these will likely be suitable for many types of AI applications.

 You also need to factor in how much AI data applications will generate.
 AI applications make better decisions as they're exposed to more data.
 As databases grow over time, companies need to monitor capacity and plan for expansion as needed.